 Some context: My mother is from New Zealand, and my siblings and I are registered Ngāi Tahu (Māori).
 Even though I was raised in the U.S., I’ve always identified as half-Pacific Islander.
 Growing up, I absorbed my family’s stories about life in Aotearoa and immersed myself in books about Māori culture and mythology, especially the exploits of Māui.
 As an adult, I’ve stayed connected with my NZ family and happenings in our iwi, and I have a great deal of pride in my Pacific heritage.
 So seeing my family’s culture and a childhood hero get the Disney treatment brought up a lot of conflicting emotions for me.

-If aspects of the film were difficult for me–a white person raised in America–to process, you can imagine how much more difficult it could be for someone who was actually raised in a Pasifika culture.
+If aspects of the film were difficult for me–a white-coded person raised in America–to process, you can imagine how much more difficult it could be for someone who was actually raised in a Pacific culture.
 And honestly, that’s who you should be listening to.
 So before I get to my thoughts, I recommend you read the following:

 - “Don’t Swallow (or be Swallowed by) Disney’s ‘Culturally Authenticated Moana'” by Vincente Diaz